 - When we place our faith in His finished work on the cross for our sins, we enter into that New Covenant by faith; His work, not ours.
 It is His amazing gift!

-- It must become our faith, not our parents.
+- Faith must become our own, not our parents.
 Each of us must come into relationship with the God of Abraham on His terms, not ours.
 Let us be diligent to know and study His truth, so as not to be deceived by the godless and poisonous objections of man.

-- The God of Abraham is to be the source of our strength and courage.
+The God of Abraham is to be the source of our strength and courage.
 Lets us be encouraged from the manner in which the God of Abraham dealt with Abraham’s son, Isaac.
 Unfortunately, Isaac followed his earthly father’s example and chose the path of trickery and deception to counter his fears, (26:7, 9).
-Some things we absorb from our upbringing are difficult to unlearn, even when blessed with parents of faith.
+Some things absorbed through our upbringing are difficult to unlearn, even when blessed with parents of faith.
 And though God had already appeared to Isaac to confirm His covenant, (26:2-5), the LORD still came again with encouraging grace-filled words,

 - Isaac built an altar and called on His name, because he himself encountered the LORD.
 When we fear and fail, let us be quick to seek Him through confession and the receiving of His forgiveness and cleansing.